Family: Polygonaceae – Buckwheat Family

 Pollinators: other Eriogonum species are pollinated by bees

-Blooms in Arches National Park: late April, May, June
+Blooms in Arches National Park: April, May, June, July, August, September, October, November

 Other: The genus name, “Eriogonum”, means “woolly knee” and refers to the hairs located at the swollen joints of many species of this genus.
-The species name, “bicolor ”, means “of two colors”.
+The species name, “inflatum”, means “inflated” and refers to the shape of the stem.

 This family's scientific name, “Polygonaceae”, is derived from the Greek words "poly" which means "many" and "goni" which means "joint", a reference to many species that have swollen nodes or joints.